grimandgreedy/listpick/README.md

   - Data can be saved so that it can be loaded with the -i flag.
   - This is very helpful if your data generation takes a long time.
 10. **Customisable keybinds:**
-   - The list_picker application takes a key dictionary so that certain functions can easily be changed to a preferred keybind.
+   - The Picker object takes a keys_dict variable which allows all keys to be customised.
+Default keys can be seen in src/listpick/ui/keys.py.
    - Also allows the restriction of certain functions by not assigning a key.
 11. **Dynamic or manual refresh of data**:
-   - If a refresh_function is passed with auto_refresh=True then list_picker will automatically refresh the data.
+   - If a refresh_function is passed with auto_refresh=True then listpick will automatically refresh the data.
     - If a refresh_function is passed then one can also manually refresh by pressing f5.
 12. Notifications.
    - Supports notifications upon certain events